LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    event
       The sending of a :term:`message` to an object.
 An event can be expressed as an ordered tuple: ``(Event, Object, Message, Sender)``.
-      Logtalk distinguish between the sending of a message — ``before`` event — and the return of control to the sender — ``after`` event.
+      Logtalk distinguishes between the sending of a message — ``before`` event — and the return of control to the sender — ``after`` event.

    grammar rule
-      An alternative notation for predicates used to parse or generate sentences on some language.
+      An alternative notation for predicates used to parse or generate sentences in some language.
 This notation hides the arguments used to pass the sequences of tokens being processed, thus simplifying the representation of grammars.
 Grammar rules are represented using as functor the infix operator ``(-->)/2`` instead of the ``(:-)/2``